scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 {: #figure-19 title="A simplified representation of the processing at routers in both directions."}

-#### Steps at Ingress Border Router
+#### Steps at Ingress Border Router {#process-router-ingress}

 A SCION ingress border router MUST perform the following steps when it receives a SCION packet:

 1. Check that the interface through which the packet was received is equal to the ingress interface in the current Hop Field.
 If not, the router MUST drop the packet.
+2. If there is a segment switch at the current router, check that the ingress and egress interface links are either:

+  - Both core
+  - Parent-child or vice-versa
+  - Peering-child or vice-versa

+Link types above are defined in {{I-D.dekater-scion-controlplane}} section "Paths and Links".
+This check prevents valley-use of peering-links or hair-pin segments.
-2. Check if the current Hop Field is expired or originated in the future, i.e. the current Info Field MUST NOT have a timestamp in the future, as defined in [](#inffield).
+3. Check if the current Hop Field is expired or originated in the future, i.e. the current Info Field MUST NOT have a timestamp in the future, as defined in [](#inffield).
 If either is true, the router MUST drop the packet.

 The next steps depend on the direction of travel and whether this segment includes a peering Hop Field.
 Both features are indicated by the settings of the Construction Direction flag `C` and the Peering flag `P` in the current Info Field, so the settings of both flags MUST be checked.
 The following combinations are possible: